bigpo/LightML.jl/README.md

 ### Why?

-This project is targeting people who want to learn internals of ml algorithms or implement them from scratch.
+This project is targeting people who want to learn internals of machine learning algorithms or implement them from scratch.

 The code is much easier to follow than the optimized libraries and easier to play with.

 All algorithms are implemented in Julia.

-You should access test function of every implementation for its usage in detail.
+You should access the test function of every implementation for its usage in detail (See below).
 Every model is actually constructed in a similar manner.

 ### Installation